 - If you would like to research current books available, you can access the publisher web sites listed below.
 If you find a book title that you would like to have ordered for you, please contact Caryl.
 She is the law school’s publisher liaison.

 - To have an order placed for textbooks for your students, see instructions below.

 - Tentative Textbook Deadlines (subject to change)

 Fall: June 21st

 Spring: October 30th

 - University of Denver Bookstore

 Thank you for your continued support of your campus bookstore as your primary source for course materials.
 Directing your students to your campus bookstore for their course materials benefits the entire DU community.
 If you have any questions regarding the process of these, please do not hesitate to contact your textbook buyer.

 Preparing a Course Pack

-- If there are any concerns regarding your submittal, Pamela will contact you directly.
+- If there are any concerns regarding your submittal, Phil will contact you directly.
 Once this process is completed, it will be delivered to the University Copy Center for printing the appropriate number of copies.
 Your students will be able to purchase the Course Pack from the Bookstore Shelves.
 Please submit your printable copy at least 6 weeks in advance of the start of your class.